rubyhcm/demo_oauth_google/README.md

-# This repo to demo login with gmail
+# This repo is used to demo login with gmail